kbaggen/Sound-Bubble-Logger-and-Temperature-controller-for-TILT/README.md

 So the user calculated polynomial and hence rG can be close to real life if a keen eye on airtight tanks, calibration and precise amount of water in airlock, but it cannot stand alone and in this sense a TILT or Ispindel is considered more precise.
 We believe the activity measurement of the Bubble Logger joint together with TILT gravity data is the best approach the homebrewer can do.

 ### Important “take on messeges” if you wanna look into rG
-o	One calibrated Sensor = One Airlock. o	Sensor should be calibrated till “hear and see” matching count. o	4-4,5ml in S-Airlock. o	Alignment of sensor should be the same.
-Consider let the sensor stay in airlock, and clean by alkaline solution, acid and StarSan accordingly. o	Use a fermenter there is airtight.
-Be a “Leak Hunter”! o	Take notice of your amounts in Liters and set this in Bubble-Logger setup. o	Recalculate the polynomial to your equipment. o	Make use of slow and controlled fermentation and/or good headspace. o	Or, use a blow-out system. o	Steady WiFi is needed for the logger to obtain data it needs for calculation (e.g. surrounding pressure).
+*	One calibrated Sensor = One Airlock.
+*	Sensor should be calibrated till “hear and see” matching count.
+*	4-4,5ml in S-Airlock.
+*	Alignment of sensor should be the same.
+Consider let the sensor stay in airlock, and clean by alkaline solution, acid and StarSan accordingly.
+*	Use a fermenter there is airtight.
+Be a “Leak Hunter”!
+*	Take notice of your amounts in Liters and set this in Bubble-Logger setup.
+*	Recalculate the polynomial to your equipment.
+*	Make use of slow and controlled fermentation and/or good headspace.
+*	Or, use a blow-out system.
+*	Steady WiFi is needed for the logger to obtain data it needs for calculation (e.g. surrounding pressure).